 Return to The Jungle

-I returned to Calais in March this year and could sense it felt different somehow.
-For many of the locals, the migrant camp had been a blight; the unlikely home for thousands of migrants and an unwelcome attraction for the world's media.
+For many of the Calais locals, the migrant camp had been a blight; an unlikely home for thousands of migrants and an unwelcome attraction for the world's media.
 The town seemed to be undergoing a period of growth and repair.
 There was more conversation, more vigour, and a general lightness to the town.
 You had the feeling that the migrant camp represented a point in history that the people of Calais would rather forget, or erase entirely.

 I headed towards the site of the former camp on foot; retracing the steps I had taken 18 months earlier.
 Last time I did this journey I passed scores of migrants; this time I did not pass a single one - they had gone, all of them!
 As I neared the site I came across occasional traces; old bottle tops, discarded lighters, and an abandoned sleeping bag.
 The road bridge that demarcated the former entrance to The Jungle beckoned.
 I walked under the bridge and emerged on the other side but rather than the sea of activity I witnessed last time, I was presented with a vast expanse of emptiness.
 The sandy soil stretched into the distance, occasionally carved by the deep tracks of a bulldozer.
 The site had been completely cleared, all of the people had gone and their dwellings removed; not a single one remained.